Interstate 20 in Mississippi: Route description

 Interstate 20 enters in east from Tallulah, Louisiana into Vicksburg, Mississippi.
 It starts with an interchange with U.S. Route 61 South towards Natchez, Mississippi and then starts to make interchanges with the city's streets.
 Once I-20 is out of the city it leaves the city with a partial cloverleaf interchange with U.S. Route 61 North towards Rolling Fork, Mississippi and Mississippi Highway 27 South towards Utica, Mississippi.
 Along the way with Mississippi Highway 22 towards Flora, Mississippi.
-It then enters the Jackson area with Clinton, Mississippi and makes an interchange with U.S. Route 80 towards Clinton-Raymond Road.
+It then enters the Jackson area with Clinton, Mississippi and makes a partial cloverleaf interchange with Natchez Trace Parkway, U.S. Route 80 towards Clinton-Raymond Road, and 3rd one with Springridge Road.
 It then goes into Jackson with a partial cloverleaf interchange with Mississippi Highway 18 towards Raymond, Mississippi.
 After that, it makes its first interstate interchange with Interstate 220 (Mississippi), the city's bypass interstate.
+U.S Route 49 South then enters the interstate and makes a full cloverleaf interchange with Ellis Avenue.
 It then enters a spaghetti interchange with Interstate 55 and U.S. Route 49 South and it runs concurrent with both of those for 1 exit and then they all split in an interchange that Jackson calls "The Stack".
 This interchange splits making I-55 go north towards Downtown Jackson and Memphis, Tennessee.
 It makes I-20 continue east towards Forest, Mississippi and Meridian, Mississippi.
 Then, it makes US-49 go south towards Collins, Mississippi and Hattiesburg, Mississippi.
-After coming out of Jackson, the interstate makes interchanges with Mississippi Highway 468, Mississippi Highway 475, Mississippi Highway 18, U.S. Route 80, Mississippi Highway 43, Mississippi Highway 13, Mississippi Highway 481, Mississippi Highway 35, Mississippi Highway 15, and Mississippi Highway 503.
-As it enters Meridian, it makes its 4th and final interstate interchange with Interstate 59 towards Laurel, Mississippi and New Orleans.
-As it goes into the city, it makes highway interchanges with Mississippi Highway 19 and U.S. Route 11.
-It then goes into downtown making an interchange with Mississippi Highway 145.
-After this, it makes one interchange with 4 highways: Mississippi Highway 19, Mississippi Highway 39, U.S. Route 11, and U.S. Route 80.
-After the Jimmie Rodgers Parkway interchange, it encounters a cloverleaf interchange with U.S. Route 45 toward Quitman, Mississippi and Tupelo, Mississippi.
-After diamond interchanges with Russell-Mount Gilead Road in Russell and Will Garrett Road in Toomsuba, and a trumpet interchange with US 11/80 in Kewanee, the interstates encounter weigh stations in both directions before entering the Alabama state line heading towards Tuscaloosa, Alabama and Birmingham, Alabama (where it again runs concurrently with Interstate 59 in Alabama).
+After coming out of Jackson, the interstate makes interchanges with Mississippi Highway 468, Mississippi Highway 475 (which gives access to the Jackson–Medgar Wiley Evers International Airport), Mississippi Highway 18, U.S. Route 80, Mississippi Highway 43, Mississippi Highway 13, Mississippi Highway 481, Mississippi Highway 35, Mississippi Highway 15, and Mississippi Highway 503.
+As it enters Meridian, it makes its 4th and final interstate interchange with Interstate 59 towards Laurel, Mississippi and New Orleans. making Interstate 59 run concurrently with Interstate 20.
+As they go into the city, they make highway interchanges with Mississippi Highway 19 and U.S. Route 11.
+They then go into downtown making an interchange with Mississippi Highway 145.
+After this, they make one interchange with 4 highways: Mississippi Highway 19, Mississippi Highway 39, U.S. Route 11, and U.S. Route 80.
+After the Jimmie Rodgers Parkway interchange, they encounter a cloverleaf interchange with U.S. Route 45 toward Quitman, Mississippi and Tupelo, Mississippi.
+After diamond interchanges with Russell-Mount Gilead Road in Russell and Will Garrett Road in Toomsuba, and a trumpet interchange with US 11/80 in Kewanee, the interstates encounter weigh stations in both directions before entering the Alabama state line heading towards Tuscaloosa, Alabama and Birmingham, Alabama where they run for a total of 153 miles.